 Selecting a Product Stage helps backers understand how far along your Technology and Innovation product is in the development cycle before they contribute.
-If you're funding the creation of a hardware product, Product Stages allow you to select your current stage of development and display it on your campaign page.
-Please note, this does apply to films, apps, creative media or similar categories.
+If you're funding the creation of a hardware product (if it has a power supply), Product Stages allow you to select your current stage of development and display it on your campaign page.
+Product Stages do not apply to films, apps, creative media or similar categories.

-If you have a campaign that falls under the Technology and Innovation category, then yes!
+If you have a campaign that falls under the Technology and Innovation category and it is a hardware product, then yes!
 You can select your Product Stage on the Basics tab of your Campaign Editor.

 What do the different Product Stages mean?